Terracotta-OSS/terracotta-core/code/base/README.txt

 dist_jars <product_code> <distribution_type>
     Acts like the dist target but will only build the jar files that will be found in a kit.

+dist_dev <product_code> <flavor>
+    Create a development kit using local versions of artifacts and external resources to populate the kit.
+Specifically, this target will set maven.useLocalRepo=true and build all external projects before constructing the kit.
+See build_external for further details about building external projects.

 create_package <product_code> [kit.version=number]
     Assembles and packages the kit.
 Product codes: dso, web